DavidNazareno/dynemcp/packages/dynemcp/src/lib/cli/README.md

 ## Main Files (core/)

 - **cli.ts**: CLI entry point.
 Sets up all main commands (`dev`, `start`) using yargs and connects them to their handlers.
-- **dev.ts**: Handler for the `dev` command.
-Decides between inspector mode and default dev mode.
-- **logger.ts**: Provides `ConsoleLogger` and `StderrLogger` for colored and error stream logging.
-- **run.ts**: Handles dev server logic, hot-reload, server startup, graceful shutdown, and MCP Inspector integration.
-- **types.ts**: Defines types for CLI argument parsing and handler logic.
+- **types.ts**: Defines types for CLI argument parsing and handler logic (`DevOptions`, etc.).
-- **utils.ts**: Utility functions for process spawning and transport/host/port resolution.
+- **utils.ts**: Utility functions for process spawning and helpers.
-- **handler/**: Contains command-specific handler for `start`.
+- **index.ts**: Re-exports the CLI and logger implementations for public use.

 ---

 ## Public API

 - **cli**: The yargs CLI instance, ready to be executed.
-- **dev**: Programmatic entrypoint for dev mode (used by the CLI and tests).
-- **ConsoleLogger, StderrLogger**: Logger implementations for consistent output.
+- **ConsoleLogger, StderrLogger**: Logger implementations for consistent output to stdout and stderr.
+- **Logger**: Type for custom logger implementations.

 ---

 ## Supported Commands

 - `dev [mode]`
   Starts the development server.
-Supports `inspector` mode for advanced debugging.
+Supports `default` and `inspector` modes.
 - `start`
   Starts the server in production mode.